flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 Principles are the natural laws that govern the universe in which the product arises.
 They determine what creations can possibly manifest as stable entities.
 Everything exists as a consequence of such laws and in so far as it is in accordance with them.
 As far as something disintegrates, it is obviously, as a *thing*, not in accordance with the laws of its universe.

-When we'll speak of *architecture* in this book, we will mean universal principles rather than the product: To grow into a healthy long-lived human being, we must design our lifestyle in accordance with *the architecture of  human existence*.
+When we'll speak of *architecture*, we will mean universal principles rather than the product: To grow into a healthy long-lived human being, we must design our lifestyle in accordance with *the architecture of  human existence*.
 To grow a healthy long-lived code base, we must design it in accordance with *the architecture of code*.

 Now, if we understand software architecture as a set of principles that naturally apply to all software, then what are these principles?
 Let's narrow them down!